Signed in as:

 talkplace is a group of independent psychotherapists working in private practice in London, who also have clients worldwide through Skype and phone links.
 It was founded in 2019.

-talkplace therapists offer both short term and longer term counselling and therapy, with the option of phone or skype sessions as well as face-to-face meetings and even outdoor counselling.
+talkplace therapists offer both short term and longer term counselling and therapy, with the option of phone or Zoom sessions as well as face-to-face meetings and even outdoor counselling.
 Our 'brand' of therapy includes psychodynamic and integrative techniques, and looks at repeated patterns of thought and behaviour from the past, as well as making use of the interactions between therapist and patient as a means of learning more about our ways of being and relating.
 If you'd like to find explore more about therapy in general, check out these books.

 A very wide range, relating to all aspects of work or home life.
 The most common ones are depression-based conditions and anxiety, as well as bereavement and work stress.